akaribrahim/here-maps-drawing/README.md

 }
 ```

-_ShortcutKeys_
+## DrawingStyles

 You can create shortcuts for three different events.
-Events only work during the polygon drawing phase, that is, when **isDrawingActive=true**.
+Events only work during the polygon drawing phase

 It can be customized by changing the keyCode and char values in the format given below.